 Dr. Khetarpal recommends reading the product label and looking for words such as: Fragrance free, hypoallergenic and free of dyes and parabens.
 Using harsh chemicals, allergens and preservatives on your face can cause heaps of issues.
 You also run the risk of being allergic to one of the ingredients and irritating the skin.
 This is especially true for tweens, who tend to have more sensitive skin.

 “There are a lot of masks out there that aren’t as fun and exciting, but can still have a nice effect on your skin,” says Dr. Khetarpal.
 “But it’s important to read the label and know the ingredients before putting it on your face.”

 It’s also important to be aware of prescription and over-the-counter medication and how it will interact with the ingredients in a face mask.
 Some medications alter the thickness of the skin or make skin super sensitive – all of which can clash with face mask ingredients.

-So before you use that bee venom-infused mask, check with your dermatologist to see if he or she can recommend a safer alternative for the results you’re looking for.
+So before you use that bee venom-infused mask, check with your dermatologist to see if they can recommend a safer alternative for the results you’re looking for.